ifm/ifm3d-ros/ifm3d_ros_driver/doc/building.md

 ```
 > Note: `rviz.launch` does not include the camera node itself, but subscribes to published topics (distance, amplitude, etc).
 A camera node need to be running in parallel to rviz (you can use `camera.launch`).

-At this point, you should see an rviz window that looks something like:
+At this point, you should see an rviz window that looks something like the image below (note that this is the view from 3 camera heads):
 ![rviz1](figures/O3R_merged_point_cloud.png)

 Congratulations!
 You can now have complete control over the O3R perception platform from inside ROS.